- Marcus E. Hennecke (marcush@leland.stanford.edu)

 HelpLine: "General Motors HelpLine, how can I help you?"

-HelpLine: "Did you put the key in the ignition slot and tu
+HelpLine: "Did you put the key in the ignition slot and turn it?"

 Customer: "What's an ignition?"